 8. REPORTING ON REGULATION 33

 The bid documentation, evaluation and adjudication criteria and general conditions of a contract must be in accordance with applicable legislation.
-There were no section 33 applications for the year from July 2021 to March 2022.
-We are in the process to do Section 33's for our ERP and Valuation roll.
+There were two section 33 applications for the year from July 2021 to March 2022.